JigarCopods/test-endpoints/README.md

 ## Development

-This project allows you to create dummy endpoints to handle with hardcoded data After cloning this repo, you can perform following steps:
+This project allows you to create test endpoints to return hardcoded data.
+After cloning this repo, you can perform following steps:

 Installation: